I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ks/ns-ks-ksstream_header.md

 </tr>
 </table>

-`PresentationTime`

-A <a href="..\ks\ns-ks-kstime.md">KSTIME</a> structure that specifies the presentation time for the related stream buffer in 100-nanosecond units.
-For more information, see the <b>Remarks</b> section.

 `Reserved`

 Reserved for internal use.

-`Size`

-Specifies the size, in bytes, of the structure.
-This should be at least <b>sizeof</b>(KSSTREAM_HEADER).

-`TypeSpecificFlags`

-Specifies flags that are specific to a data format.
-The only flag currently supported for <i>TypeSpecificFlags</i> is KS_AM_UseNewCSSKey.
-This flag indicates that the hardware decoder should switch to the next queued CSS (Content Scramble System) decryption key, because the data sample that immediately follows the header is the first data sample to which a new title key applies.

 ## Remarks
 This structure can be followed in memory by additional information specific to the type of data in the data packet.